Code-Institute-Submissions/globtopus/README.md

   - CHARTS
   >I am using charts.js library to display various charts on the site.
   - COUNTRY_PAGE
+   > Previewing country page, map with color coded countries and charts for country and counties
   - FEELIST
+  > Serching for posts and adding them to user's feelists
   - MAP
   >On landing page, when the world map is rendered, I am loading data from DB and applying different color according to country feel.
   - SIGN_UP_MAP